porduna/appcomposer/docs/source/adapt.rst

    :align: center

-If the experiment does not include a set of expressions, it would not be possible to analyse the results.
+If the experiment does not include a set of expressions, it would not be possible to analyze the results.
 Mathematical relations or dependencies between the previous variables have their right place in the second tab of the domain.

 .. image:: /_static/edt-03.png